 Google Forms: A perfect tool for a class survey or questions about a concept.
 I like to use form quizzes after a day of difficult lessons, this allows students to review prior learning to help long term retention.

 Youtube: The perfect place to find 3 to five minutes to engage your students.
 Not interested in video, try music.
 Its fun to bring kids into class playing a song, ask them how do they think it will relate to today’s lesson?

 Clear instructions are key, on the board, projector or calendar.
 Students should be able to immediately see what is taking place.
 Over half your students will begin working on your getting started activity if they know what it is.
 The other students may need some direction, but ultimately clear directions reduces the number of students you have to get started.

 Start with a PowerPoint slide or message that relates the following.

 The key to any lesson is the facilitators ability to line up the lesson goals, with their students needs and the tools available.
 Be sure you are communicating with students on the way in, setting the stage for a great learning experience.
-The most disheartening thing learners can here is “open your laptops and get to work” for an entire period of instruction.
+The most disheartening thing learners can hear is “open your laptops and get to work” for an entire period of instruction.
 The beginning of class is a busy time to connect, learn, excite and motivate your students to excel.
-Say “Hi”, connect and direct them to the learning activities.
+Say “Hi”, connect and direct them to the bell ringer.